 Since 1988, the Penn State Advanced Vehicle Team has participated in the Advanced Vehicle Technology Competitions series, striving to build a fuel-efficient vehicle while maintaining consumer acceptability, performance, and safety.

-Since 1988, the United State Department of Energy and numerous North American automotive leaders have sponsored Advanced Vehicle Technology Competitions in an effort to actively engage university students with hands-on automotive experience through the hands-on application of concepts learned in university curriculum combined with the latest automotive technologies.
-Currently, the Pennsylvania State University Advanced Vehicle Team (PSU AVT) is competing against fifteen other North American universities in the 2014 to 2018 EcoCAR 3 competition, sponsored by the U.S. Department of Energy and General Motors and managed under the Argonne National Laboratory.
+Since 1988, the United State Department of Energy and numerous North American automotive leaders have sponsored Advanced Vehicle Technology Competitions in an effort to actively engage university students with automotive experience through the hands-on application of concepts learned in university curriculum combined with the latest automotive technologies.
+The Pennsylvania State University Advanced Vehicle Team (PSU AVT) competed against fifteen other North American universities in the 2014 to 2018 EcoCAR 3 competition, sponsored by the U.S. Department of Energy and General Motors and managed under the Argonne National Laboratory.

-For the EcoCAR 3 competition, our team is striving to transform a gasoline-only 2016 Chevrolet Camaro into a plug-in hybrid electric vehicle while simultaneously reducing harmful environmental pollutants.
+During the EcoCAR 3 competition, the team transformed a gasoline-only 2016 Chevrolet Camaro into a plug-in hybrid electric vehicle while simultaneously reducing harmful environmental pollutants.
+The competition is now over but the team continues to strive for that same goal.
 By mirroring the vehicle development process developed by General Motors, Penn State students are able to experience an industry-level vehicle launch process, from inception to completion.

-Over the course of four years, each team is required to redesign a pre-production 2016 Chevrolet Camaro into a fuel-efficient hybrid electric vehicle that simultaneously reduces the vehicle’s harmful environmental pollutants without compromising the vehicle design and performance.
-The EcoCAR 3 competition equips university students with unparalleled automotive experience through advanced technologies while fostering the growth of management and leadership expertise in a vehicle development process mirroring that of leading automotive industries.
+Over the course of four years, each team was required to redesign a pre-production 2016 Chevrolet Camaro into a fuel-efficient hybrid electric vehicle that simultaneously reduced the vehicle’s harmful environmental pollutants without compromising the vehicle’s design and performance.
+The EcoCAR 3 competition equipped university students with unparalleled automotive experience through advanced technologies while fostering the growth of management and leadership expertise in a vehicle development process mirroring that of leading automotive industries.